coldfix/arch-setup/README.md

     ls /sys/firmware/efi/efivars

 If there is nothing here, you are booted in legacy mode.
-If you do not have another OS that needs to be booted in BIOS mode, you should reboot and disable BIOS compatibility mode / CSM module in your BIOS menu!
+If you do not have another OS that needs to be booted in BIOS mode, you should reboot, set "UEFI/Legacy Boot" to "UEFI Only" and disable CSM support in your BIOS menu!

 ##### Network

 If you were plugged in via ethernet during boot, your network should be up already.
+Verify:

+    ping google.com

-Otherwise, list your network interfaces to find the name of your ethernet interface:
+Otherwise, list your network interfaces to find the name of your ethernet
+interface:

     ip link